 - Emotional abuse (including bullying)

-- The Assistant Principal as Designated Safeguarding Lead will ensure commitment to this Policy and effective, speedy, confidential and sensitive operation of the attendant procedure.
+- The Designated Safeguarding Lead will ensure commitment to this Policy and effective, speedy, confidential and sensitive operation of the attendant procedure.

 - The Designated Safeguarding Lead will take lead responsibility for dealing with child protection issues, providing advice and support to staff and liaising with appropriate partner agencies on child protection issues.